lt20202122/HTML-CSS-JS/README.md

 # HTML-CSS-JS
-Websites programmed by me, preparing for earing money by website programming.
+Websites programmed by me, preparing for earning money with website programming.